smartgeber Logo

-This article explores the defining characteristics of a dystopian society, including oppressive government control, loss of individual freedoms, and a bleak, controlled environment.
+This article delves into the defining characteristics of dystopian societies, including oppressive government control, lack of freedoms, and a bleak environment.

 What are the key dystopian characteristics that define a society as a dystopia?